carlescliment/handy-tests-bundle/UPGRADE-1.1.md

                 - { name: handy_tests.factory }

-After that, you have to implement the new method added to FactoryInterface:
+After that, you have to implement the new method getName() added to FactoryInterface:

     namespace Your\OwnBundle\Factory;